Your essential guide to employee rights and legislation on Norwegian ships

 -

-Employment agreements for use on Norwegian ships shall, as a main rule, be entered into using the form prescribed by the Norwegian Maritime Authority (NMA), cf. section 3 of the Regulations of 19 August 2013 No. 1000 on employmentt agreement and pay statement, etc.
+As a general rule, employment agreements for use on Norwegian ships shall be entered into using the form prescribed by the Norwegian Maritime Authority (NMA), cf. section 3 of the Regulations of 19 August 2013 No. 1000 on employment agreement and pay statement, etc.

 The Regulations apply to the Norwegian Ordinary Ship Register (NOR) and the Norwegian International Ship Register (NIS).
-Please see the link to the form of employment agreement here.
+The form for the employment agreement is available here.

 -

-The requirement to use the NMA’s employment agreement form may be derogated from in collective bargaining agreements (CBAs) for NIS ships, (but not for NOR ships) cf. section 8 of the NIS Act concerning the Ship Labour Act, cf. section 3-1 paragraph four of the Ship Labour Act.
-CBAs are private law agreements and therefore not managed by the NMA.
+The requirement to use the NMA’s employment agreement form may be derogated from in collective bargaining agreements (CBAs) for NIS-registered ships (but not for NOR ships), cf. section 8 of the NIS Act concerning the Ship Labour Act, cf. the Ship Labour Act section 3-1 fourth paragraph.
+CBAs are private law agreements and are therefore not administered by the NMA.

 -